 AMETI Eastern Busway

-Designation has been approved for the Panmure to Pakuranga stage of the AMETI Eastern Busway.
-Demolition work began in November 2018 and construction in March 2019.
-Auckland Transport is working with local employers to help design individual travel plans for affected employees to assist with avoiding disruption caused by construction.
+Construction work on the Panmure to Pakuranga stage of the AMETI Eastern Busway begins on 19 April at the Panmure roundabout.
+Auckland Transport is working with local employers to help design individual travel plans for affected employees communting to East Tamaki to assist with avoiding disruption caused by construction.

 Click here for updated design plans for the Stage 3 (commercial and business) section from Pakuranga to Botany.Read More